18F/eligibility-rules-service/README_copy.md

 - **Cost-efficiency:** A federally-built API that can deliver eligibility rules to many state systems at once dramatically reduces the complexity and cost of building and maintaining state systems, because those systems no longer need to build or maintain eligibility rules in a rules engine product.

 - **Transparency:** Because the eligibility rules are written in publicly-available code, anybody can view them and confirm that systems are behaving as expected.
-There's no "black box" where eligibility criteria are hidden away; instead the programatic rules are open to public review.
+There's no "black box" where eligibility criteria are hidden away; instead, the programatic rules are open to public review.

 - **Modularity:** Centralizing eligibility business logic at the federal level provides more flexibility and reduces risk for states who need to modernize their benefits systems.
 Instead of modernizing an entire massive system in a large risky project, states can strategically disconnect and reconnect pieces of the system gradually, significantly reducing their risk.